altair-graphql/altair/DEV.md

 - Debug with redux devtools to see what actions are being dispatched and how long they take
 - Add better trackBy functions for `*ngFor` directives
 - memoize expensive functions
+- Use observable to manage complex logic instead of calling functions in template